-An upper gastrointestinal (UGI) endoscopy is a procedure that allows your doctor to look at the interior lining of your esophagus, your stomach, and the first part of your small intestine (duodenum) through a thin, flexible viewing instrument called an endoscope.
+An upper gastrointestinal endoscopy is a procedure that allows your doctor to look at the interior lining of your esophagus, your stomach, and the first part of your small intestine (duodenum) through a thin, flexible viewing instrument called an endoscope.
 The tip of the endoscope is inserted through your mouth and then gently advanced down your throat into the esophagus, stomach, and duodenum (upper gastrointestinal tract).
 Since the entire upper gastrointestinal (GI) tract can be examined during this test, the procedure is sometimes called an esophagogastroduodenoscopy (EGD).
 Our NJ gastroenterologists give patients access to upper endoscopy so they can stay on top of their digestive health and live more comfortable lives.